nichia/campoutz/README.md

 # Campoutz

 Looking for a camping location for your next camping trip?
 Explore Campoutz to find public campgrounds across the US.
 Signup and login to search for campgrounds by State.
-You can then save to your favorites the campgrounds that you would like to visit.
+After login, you have the option to save campgrounds to your favorites for visiting later.

 ## Installation

 Follow the below terminal commands to start using the application.
-(Requirements: Ruby, Rails and Node.js installed)
+(Requirements: Ruby, Rails 5 and Node.js installed)

     $ git clone git@github.com:nichia/campoutz.git
     $ cd campoutz